Select Page

 I am a happy person.
 Truly.
 I have a wonderful life that I love.
 It’s an odd thing, really, to be joyful but also recognize that I carry sorrow in my heart.
 I’ve tried to explain it this way: I AM happy.
 I HAVE sadness.
 They’re both true.

 Being happy doesn’t mean you don’t love the person you lost.
-It’s okay to be happy.

 If you’re not yourself grieving, you may wonder what you can do to help support the people in your life who are.